textbook/textbook.github.io/content/development/js-tdd-api.md

   });
 });
 ```

+This is less coupled because it describes the **what**, the _behaviour_ we want from the function, not the **how**, the details of the implementation.
+That allows us to refactor with confidence if we think of a better way to do it later.

 We could also try to test for the property that it's roughly 50:50 `"heads"` to `"tails"`, but then questions like _"what do you mean by 'roughly'?"_ come up.
 If you try to be too specific, the tests will often fail due to the randomness in the real data.
 Note that the second test above could already occasionally fail; it's not impossible to get 100 heads in a row, just extremely unlikely.